luigicr/accessibility-tests-boilerplate/README.md

 # Reader read without spaces
-Concerning an issue in NVDA where spaces are not read out for offscreen text, and in VoiceOver where text is read out character-by-character.
+Concerning an issue in NVDA where spaces are not read out for offscreen text.

 ## To run exercise